- Who Are the Assessors

 Does an assessment involve school observations?

 It depends.
-Usually the school is requested to fill a set of questionnaires from their daily observation of the child.
-Our specialist will only conduct school based observation if the issues reported are mainly behavioral rather than academic.
-This helps reducing the cost significantly.
+Usually, the school is requested to fill a set of questionnaires from their daily observation of the child.
+Our specialist will only conduct school-based observation if the issues reported are mainly behavioral rather than academic.
+This helps to reduce the cost significantly.

 How to prepare my child for the assessment?